Skip to main content

 • relevant legislation

-Difficulties appealing to county court
+Difficulties appealing to the county court

-A county court appeal is also very expensive and legal aid is not always available to help with the costs.
+A county court appeal is also very expensive, and legal aid is not always available to help with the costs.

 Get the right support